metaversecloud-com/sdk-emote-unlock/README.md

 #### User View:

-- Displays available emotes that can be unlocked
+- Displays the available emote to unlock with preview image
-- Shows unlock progress and requirements
+- Shows the emote description and unlock requirements
+- Provides a password input field for unlock attempts
-- Provides visual feedback when emotes are successfully unlocked
+- Shows visual feedback and particle effects on successful unlock
-- Allows users to view their currently unlocked emotes
+- Displays unlock statistics (number of users who have unlocked the emote)

 #### Admin View: